 A Helping Hand with Homework

 The academic deficiencies that plague many of the children in our group homes can make homework a frustrating and anxiety-riddled endeavor.
-To ease the stress that often accompanies their daily homework assignments — and to give them the support they need to surmount their academic struggles — Hephzibah sponsors an After-School Academy on weekdays during the school year.
+To ease the stress that often accompanies their daily homework assignments—and to give them the support that they need to surmount their academic struggles—Hephzibah sponsors an After-School Academy on weekdays during the school year.

 To help the children in our group homes by serving as a Homework Helper, please contact Volunteer Manager Hannah Weigel.